sebastianduchene/NELSI/README.md

 - ~~get.rate.descendant.pairs~~

-- ~~allnode.times (if used for substitutions and time, then it can be used for linear regression to test for clocklike behaviour as in path-o-gen)X~~
+- ~~allnode.times (if used for substitutions and time, then it can be used for linear regression to test for clocklike behaviour as in path-o-gen)~~

 - ~~mid.ages~~